 The Governing Body may ask parents for a voluntary contribution towards the cost of any activity that takes place during school hours.
 Parents are under no obligation to make any contribution and pupils of parents who are unable or unwilling to contribute will not be discriminated against.
 In the event of insufficient voluntary contributions being made the activity may have to be cancelled and refunds will be given.
 Parents may also be invited to make a voluntary contribution for educational visits which take place outside school hours or any activity which takes place during school hours.
-The terms of any request made to parents will specify that the request is for a voluntary contribution is genuinely voluntary and a parent is under no obligation to pay; and that registered pupils at the school will not be treated differently according to whether or not their parents have made any contribution in response to the request.
+The terms of any request made to parents will specify that the request is for a voluntary contribution and in no way represents a charge.
+In addition it will be made clear to parents that the contribution is genuinely voluntary and a parent is under no obligation to pay; and that registered pupils at the school will not be treated differently according to whether or not their parents have made any contribution in response to the request.
 The responsibility for determining the level of voluntary contribution is delegated to the Headteacher